ABOUT KATE BERNAL

 The more my mom scolded me, the more rapidly my self-esteem and confidence levels dropped.
 I never blamed her, though.
 She did the best she could.
 Both of my parents did.

-Actually, thanks to my mom, I developed the great habit of saving and never spending more than what I made.
-Not even when I was underage and started my first entrepreneurial endeavors.
+Thanks to my mom, I developed the great habit of saving and never spending more than what I made, not even when I was underage and started my first entrepreneurial endeavors.

 I had a few friends at school but didn’t hang out with them outside of school.

-My parents wanted me to only focus on my studies, so there wasn’t much time to play at all.
-I don’t remember feeling lonely, but I remember always feeling extremely stressed because of school even though I was an honor student.
+My parents wanted me to focus only on my studies, so there wasn’t much time to play.
+I don’t remember feeling lonely, but I remember always feeling extremely stressed because of school, even though I was an honor student.

 During school break, I’d see a lot of kids playing outside.
-My parents were always working, and I didn’t hang out with friends.
+My parents always worked, and I didn’t hang out with friends.

 1996: The Sweet Taste Of Internet